markt-de/puppet-galera/REFERENCE.md

 Data type: `Boolean`

-Specifies wether the module should ensure that the cluster can accept connections at the point where the `mysql::server` resource is marked as complete.
+Specifies whether the module should ensure that the cluster can accept connections at the point where the `mysql::server` resource is marked as complete.
 This is used because after returning success, the service is still not quite ready.
 Default: `true`